Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \subsection OverviewInfoClass The info subclass

-In this table you have on the three columns from left to right: the name of the info subclass item, its default value and then a short description of it.
+In this table you have on the three columns from left to right: the name of the info subclass item, its default value, and then a short description of it.

 | Info item                           | Default value                  | Description
 | ----------------------------------- | ------------------------------ | -----------------------------------------